sst-circle-white-horizontal

 Marine and gas detection in a maritime environment

-The shipping industry is one of the key pillars of global trade, with millions of tons of goods transported by sea each year.
+The marine industry is one of the key pillars of global trade, with millions of tons of goods transported by sea each year.
 This industry is characterized by specific challenges, including managing risks related to the presence of potentially hazardous gases on board ships.
-Gas detection in marine industry is a crucial component of on-board safety, protecting both the crew and the structural integrity of the ship itself.
+Gas detection is a crucial component of on-board safety, protecting both the crew and the structural integrity of the ship itself.

 On board ships, various types of gases can pose a threat.
 Among these, the most common are: